after-the-sunrise/bitflyer4j/README.md

 ### Sample Code

 Copy and paste the following code snippet in the ``main`` method, and run.
-It will print the list of available products in the System console.

 ```java:Sample.java
 public class Sample {